zhaoxlpku/SubgoalXL/README.md

 ## Model Weights

 We provide our model weights, which you can use directly for model deployment and experimentation.
-The weights can be downloaded from our [model hub](https://huggingface.co/username/project-model) (<span style="color: #4169e1; font-weight: bold;">TODO</span>).
+The weights can be downloaded from our [model hub](https://huggingface.co/collections/xl-zhao/subgoalxl-66c84b77e0eaf131c0cdac15).

 ## Citation